tbk03/ggdesign/README.md

 <!-- badges: end -->

-The goal of `ggdesign` is to make it easier to export charts from ggplot2, so they can then be edited in vector graphic design software (e.g. Adobe Illustrator, Figma, Affinity Designer).
+The goal of `ggdesign` is to make it easier to export charts from `ggplot2`, so they can then be edited in vector graphic design software (e.g. Adobe Illustrator, Figma, Affinity Designer).

 Hopefully, `ggdesign` will be helpful for two groups of people:

-- Designers who want to include R and ggplot2 in their data visualisation design workflow.So, they can create basic svg versions of a chart which they can enhance in vector design software.
+- Designers who want to include R and `ggplot2` in their data visualisation design workflow.So, they can create basic svg versions of a chart which they can then enhance in vector design software.
-- R / ggplot2 users who want to export their charts for editing in design software.
+- R / `ggplot2` users who want to export their charts for editing in design software.
 So, they can make enhancements to their charts which are difficult (or impossible) to make in code.